1pram/Accountable_Automation_Framework/docs/limitations.md

 The architecture is designed around a Windows Server 2022 EC2 instance as the OpenClaw execution environment.
 This reflects the real-world deployment surface documented in the dual identity threat model.

-The identity and attribution mechanisms — IAM roles, instance profiles, CloudTrail, Secrets Manager — are platform-agnostic.
+The identity and attribution mechanisms: IAM roles, instance profiles, CloudTrail, Secrets Manager are platform-agnostic.
 The Windows-specific elements are the RDP access pattern, the PowerShell proof of concept scripts, and the EBS root volume requirement.